Ian Valvona – Chair of Corporation

 After a degree in physics from Oxford University, David qualified as a chartered accountant and was for many years an audit and business advisory partner in Price Waterhouse / PwC based in their London office.
 He served clients in a wide range of sectors including banking and insurance, oil and gas, scientific and technical, publishing and tertiary education.

 More recently he has been involved in the development of early stage technology companies, has been deputy chair of the board and chair of the audit committee of an NHS hospital trust and a school governor.
 He is married with three adult daughters and seven grandchildren and enjoys sailing.
 He believes passionately in the power of education to transform and enrich lives.

-Michael is the College’s Curriculum Manager for English, as well as staff union representative for UCU.
+Michael is Section Head in the College, as well as staff union representative for UCU.

 He’s also a chartered accountant, and trustee of interim spaces (a meanwhile use charity), with a passion for boxing, boats and debates, as well as art, and of course his little dog (Arty).